-Book 2 in the Billionaire Bodyguard Family Saga
+Book 2 in the Silver Brothers Securities Family Saga

 She’s the pawn I break and the strength I never expected.